-Further to this clinical trial, additional clinical studies may be conducted in other types of cancer.
-It is hoped that such studies will provide scientific evidence that talimogene laherparepvec can safely treat these cancers, so that it can be used in routine clinical practice as a marketed medicinal product in these other indications to benefit patients.
+Further to this clinical trial, additional clinical studies may be conducted in melanoma in the future or to investigate the use of talimogene laherparepvec in other types of cancer.
+It is hoped that such studies will provide scientific evidence that talimogene laherparepvec can safely treat these cancers, so that it can be used in routine clinical practice as a marketed medicinal product to benefit patients.